ShreyasKulkarni899/Callify-Application/README.md

  INTRODUCTION
 --------------

-The Callify Application is a Graphical User Interface(CUI) based application.
+The Callify Application is a Graphical User Interface(GUI) based application.
 Callify is an open-source carrier finding application.
 Which is bulit using with help of Python's Tkinter for the Front-End designing, Python as back-end language.
 It a robust application which provides the country name of the phone number